USE OF PRIVATE INFORMATION POLICY (GDPR)

 - All payments are processed by Stripe or Paypal or by direct bank transfer and we never process card payments directly but will always use above companies who are GDPR and PCI DSS compliant and value security above all else.

-When you contact us by email or through our website we store your information in gmail or dropbox.
-If you sign up for a newsletter, we store your email address in Mailchimp, which is the marketing platform we prefer.
-When we do business, we store your information in our accounts software, Sage.
+When you contact us by email or through our website we store your information in Google Workspace.
+If you sign up for a newsletter, we store your name and email address via the marketing platform Mailchimp, which is the marketing platform we prefer.
+When we do business, we store your information in our accounts software, Quickbooks.
 We chose these systems partly for their commitment to security.

 We use your information to manage your account with us and send you details of our products and services.
 When we do, you have the option to unsubscribe from these communications and we won’t send them to you again.
 We will use your information to send you invoices, statements, or reminders.
 We also use the information to assess your eligibility to attend the various workshops.

 MAILCHIMP MAILING LIST SUBSCRIPTION

 Should you wish to unsubscribe from our mailing list, you can do so at any time by clicking the “unsubscribe” link in any of the email campaigns you have received from us.
 Or if you prefer you can contact us to request that we unsubscribe you.